 While the three segments are progressing through the loop at different paces, planners across the value chain appear to be aiming for the Augment phase, in which AI can provide predictive insights to boost performance and save costs.
 This corresponds with results of a Deloitte survey in November 2020 that asked power industry respondents which technology was the most important for utilities right now (figure 4).
 More than half (55%) chose “Artificial intelligence/Machine learning.”

-The most critical step in a digital asset management strategy is to formulate the organization’s vision and determine the desired business outcomes across the whole organization and asset ecosystem.
+The most critical step in a digital asset management strategy is to formulate the organisation’s vision and determine the desired business outcomes across the whole organisation and asset ecosystem.
 The next step is to develop a comprehensive, integrated solution involving multiple technology components—a road map to success.
 This step is key because cherry-picking and experimenting with a few pilot projects in different phases of the framework without a comprehensive plan will likely not generate the expected benefits.
 Each project should be an integral part of a holistic digital strategy and road map, especially since the value chain is converging.

 Equally as important is cyber risk management.
-With the increased connectivity that digital transformation brings, cybersecurity threats now extend into the cloud, across third-party networks, and through connected assets and devices.
-Perils prowl across industrial control systems, such as SCADA, and extend into all of the components of the industrial internet of things (IIoT), including sensors, mobile apps, capital equipment, software, firmware, hardware, operating systems, databases, ports, and more (figure 5).
-The North American Electric Reliability Corporation’s Critical Infrastructure Protection (NERC CIP) standards that address cybersecurity of the bulk electric power system continue to evolve, and should be considered as a floor from which to build.
+With the increased connectivity that digital transformation brings, cybersecurity threats now extend into the cloud, across third-party networks and through connected assets and devices.
+Perils prowl across industrial control systems, such as SCADA and extend into all of the components of the industrial internet of things (IIoT), including sensors, mobile apps, capital equipment, software, firmware, hardware, operating systems, databases, ports and more (figure 5).
+The North American Electric Reliability Corporation’s Critical Infrastructure Protection (NERC CIP) standards that address cybersecurity of the bulk electric power system continue to evolve and should be considered as a floor from which to build.

-Other issues to consider when developing a digital strategy include the implications of adopting technologies such as 5G or cloud computing and how to spread the impact of capital costs and O&M expenses to net maximum benefit for both the organization and customers.
-And finally, it’s important to review the strategy periodically because as technologies advance, costs typically fall, implementation timelines can compress, and projects that had not been feasible yesterday may be possible today.
+Other issues to consider when developing a digital strategy include the implications of adopting technologies such as 5G or cloud computing and how to spread the impact of capital costs and O&M expenses to net maximum benefit for both the organisation and customers.
+And finally, it’s important to review the strategy periodically because as technologies advance, costs typically fall, implementation timelines can compress and projects that had not been feasible yesterday may be possible today.
 While there are many issues to consider, the potential rewards will likely make the journey worthwhile.